 What Goes Wrong with Bone Health?

 With age, bone mineral density tends to decline.
 This is partially due to vitamin D deficiency observed in older people, partially due to a decline in the levels of physical activity, but mostly due to hormonal factors.
 Hormones regulate certain processes in bone metabolism and their gradual decline in middle to old age leads changes in bone metabolism as explained in an article on the physiology of bone loss published in the Radiologic Clinics of North America.
-Women seem to lose* more bone mass than men due to a sudden drop in estrogen levels during menopause.
+Women seem to lose more bone mass than men due to a sudden drop in estrogen levels during menopause.
 During a woman’s reproductive years, estrogen regulates the activity of enzymes that play a role in bone metabolism.
-In men, a decline in circulating testosterone levels is mostly responsible for age-related bone loss.
-But certain medical conditions that affect the hormones such as hypothyroidism can also lead to bone mass reduction*.
+In men, a decline in circulating testosterone levels is mostly responsible for the age-related bone loss.
+But certain medical conditions that affect the hormones such as hypothyroidism can also lead to a bone mass reduction.

 How to Make Bones Strong?

 If you want to ensure your bones are strong, make sure to check your overall health status.
 If you are a woman going through menopause, estrogen replacement therapy may help preserve bone health.
 Also, make sure your diet is rich in several key bone-building nutrients.
 Spending time outdoors will ensure you get plenty of vitamin D from the sun which is also great for building strong bones.
 But most importantly, make sure to be physically active as much as possible.
 Studies show that weight training seems to be especially beneficial for the maintenance of bone mass in middle-aged adults.
-Another option to keep your bones strong is taking supplements designed for bone health as these were also found to be quite efficient when combined with other preventive measures.
+Another option to keep your bones strong is taking supplements designed for bone health as these were also found to be quite effective when combined with other preventive measures.

 Why You Need Bone Building Supplements?